openstack-archive/fixtures-git/README.rst

 Support
 -------

-Is via the git-upstream_ community which is is found on the `#git-upstream channel on chat.freenode.net
+Is via the git-upstream_ community which is found on the `#git-upstream channel on chat.freenode.net
 <irc://chat.freenode.net/#git-upstream>`_